mikefromru/poster-bot/README.md

 Poster-bot uses a number of open source projects to work properly:

-- Python - HTML enhanced for web apps!
+- Python - interpreted, object-oriented, high-level programming language!
-- Asyncio - awesome web-based text editor
+- Asyncio - library to write concurrent code using the async/await syntax.
-- Aiogram - Markdown parser done right.
-Fast and easy to extend.
+- Aiogram - modern and fully asynchronous framework for Telegram Bot.
-- Aiohttp - great UI boilerplate for modern web apps
+- Aiohttp - HTTP client/server for asyncio.
-- BeautifulSoup4 - evented I/O for the backend
+- BeautifulSoup4 - library for pulling data out of HTML and XML files.
-- Asyncpraw - fast node.js network app framework [@tjholowaychuk]
+- Asyncpraw - python package that allows for simple access to Reddit's API.

 Set the environment variables in the .env file (Required variables are given below for development)